Use Your GI Bill & Learn To Fly

 VA will Reimburse 60% of Training to the Student

 Student Pays Flight School

 9/11 GI Bill (Chapter 33)

 VA pays up to 100% Flight Training Coverage

 Minimal Out-of-Pocket Expenses

 VA Pays Flight School Directly

-The VA limits coverage to $12,048.50 per academic year, per program course or max program allowance, whichever is reached first (The VA academic year is August to August)
+The VA limits coverage each academic year, per program course or max program allowance, whichever is reached first (The VA academic year is August to August)

 Veterans’ service members or reservist receiving federal educational assistance benefits under Title 38, U. S. Code, are required to complete a minimum of 15 hours of instruction per quarter – defined as every 90 day period following the date training began.
 Additionally, each VA student must complete a minimum of 5 hours of flight or ground training during each 30 day period following the when training began.
 Exceptions may be granted due to weather, illness or other unavoidable circumstances and must be documented in the student file to be considered acceptable.

 Veterans’ service members or reservist failing to meet these monthly and quarterly minimums will be terminated for the purpose of VA payment effective the last day of that month or quarter.
 A student may re-enroll only after evidence is shown that the conditions relating to the unsatisfactory attendance have been rectified.
 A student may re-enroll more than one time if mitigating circumstances allow.